evilstreak/pressed/README.markdown

 Pressed: blog software for Juice
 ================================

+BIG WARNING: This app has a very unstable API.
+If you start coding against it expect stuff to break.
+Things should settle down in a month or so after it's smoother.

 Pressed is a blog application written for [Juice] which can either be used standalone or embedded in your own application.